Felipe8581/GamingTweaks/README.md

 ##   Services

-You should learn what services to disable, use regedit/serviwin, remove the necessary dependencys
+You should learn what services to disable, use regedit/serviwin, remove the necessary dependencys<br/>
+If you are on decent windows like Revision isos, you really dont need that extra 1%, having fewer threads/processes is not big gains.

 ##   BIOS